 As a Certified Cloud and Service Provider (CCSP), you are required to certify images that you publish in a catalog.
 The certification process includes a series of tests that provide your Red Hat customers assurance that they will have a consistent experience across cloud providers, that the customer’s experience comes with the highest level of support, and that good security practices are available to the customers.

 The cloud certification test suite (redhat-certification-cloud) includes three tests (supportable, configuration, security), each with a series of subtests and checks, which are explained below.
-For more information on running the tests, refer to CCSP Certification User Guide.
+For more information on running the tests, see CCSP Certification Workflow Guide.

 Logs from a singular run with all three of the cloud tests and the test suite self check test (rhcert/selfcheck) must be submitted to Red Hat for new certifications and for recertifications.

 Most of the cloud certification subtests provide an immediate return status (Pass/Fail); however, some subtests may require detailed review by Red Hat to confirm success.
 Such tests are marked with REVIEW status in the Red Hat Certification application.